isousa42/42_Cub3D/README.md

 To be able to do this 3D Game is necessary to "explore the playful practical applications of mathematics without having to understand the specifics.

-The project must be done using the Ray-Casting principles and it should be a 3D graphical representation from inside od a maze from a first-person perpective.
+The project must be done using the Ray-Casting principles and it should be a 3D graphical representation from inside of a maze from a first-person perpective.